-This week, the enlightened British press have been sharing with us how to rescue a stuck Japanese supertanker without the aid of Godzilla and what to do if your blonde girlfriend keeps asking for money after you’ve already paid to attend her penetrating IT courses.
-As an aside, I did read that one of a certain minister’s assignations described sex with him as ‘having a heavy wardrobe fall on top of you with the key still in the lock’.
-Ouch!
+This week, the enlightened British press have been sharing with us how to rescue a stuck Japanese supertanker without the aid of Godzilla and what to do if your blonde girlfriend keeps asking for money after you’ve already paid for her IT courses.

 I am also going to touch on the new Tory plan to fly the Union Flag over food banks, homeless shelters, and fishing-community job centres.
 Well, who doesn’t love flags…

 Before I get to the main theme, I wanted to mention a mystery that has recently been solved.
 Have you ever wondered why every image of Priti Patel always shows her with a raised eyebrow?
 At one stage I thought this was an attempt to present herself as thoughtful but thanks to her latest expenses claim, all is revealed. * It would seem that raising a well-curated eyebrow, cost the taxpayer an eye-watering £77,000.
 MPs are now worrying that a full Brazilian bikini wax could bankrupt the country.

 *It is worth checking out the comments below relating to this.
 I am not a fan of Ms Patel, so it is possible that some political biases may have crept in.
 LOL!